dohernandez/form3-service/README.md

 #### Generate documentation

-Documentation items are generated from raml (`resources/raml/api.raml`) definition, updated with `make docs`.
+Documentation items are generated using raml generator.
+RAML file is located `resources/raml/api.raml`.

+To update api documentation, run `make docs`.

-To see the api documentation generated, you either can access to the root of the service [http://localhost:8008](http://localhost:8008), it will show the link to the api documentation.
+To see the api documentation generated, you can access to the root of the service [http://localhost:8008](http://localhost:8008), it will show the link to the api documentation.

 ```html
 Welcome to form3-service.
 Please read API <a href="http://localhost:8008/docs/api.html">documentation</a>.